mstdokumaci/arraydb/doc/readme.md

 ### Creating Many-to-many Relations

-First parameter is the name of item.
-Second parameter is the local name of related item.
-Third parameter is id of item.
-Fourth parameter is id of related item.
+First parameter is the name of the item.
+Second parameter is the local name of the related item.
+Third parameter is the id of the item.
+Fourth parameter is the id of the related item.

 	$adb->relate('user', 'friends', $uid1, $uid2);